-Participation in the PACT Collaborative provides essential patient- and resident-centered tools, measurement strategies, technical assistance, coaching, and targeted systems change.
+Participation in the PACT Collaborative provides innovative tools, robust measurement strategies, as-needed technical assistance, active coaching by key faculty, and targeted systems change.

 Why Join the PACT Collaborative

-- Innovative tools to support each stage of CRP process
+- Access innovative new tools to support each stage of your process

 - Tap into the wisdom of your peers as they share implementation experiences, challenges, and solutions

 - Learn how to measure the effectiveness of your program using measurement tools to ensure that your processes are truly hardwired

 The PACT Collaborative centers Accountability, Compassion, and Transparency throughout the curriculum.
 As a participant in this Collaborative, you will be provided with innovative tools and robust support for the key drivers of successful CRP implementation:

 - Highly Reliable CRP Processes

 - Respectful Patient Partnership

 - Support for Involved Providers as well as Impacted Patients and Families